divya-kulkarni99/HTML-and-CSS-Concepts/Multiple page website using HTML CSS/README.md

   - For any images that you personally own and used, list (in `images.txt`) the filename of that image as you have it in this project.
 We can recognize which images are yours and which were downloaded from unsplash by looking at the images and this `images.txt`.
   - Do NOT download and use random images from the internet/web.
 Only your own images or from unsplash.

-## Submission Instructions

-* start from the up-to-date main branch (`git checkout main; git pull origin main`)
-* Create a feature branch named 'project1' (`git checkout -b project1`)
-* Add the necessary files to have the required features
-  - running `npm install` will create a `package-lock.json` file and a `node_modules` directory.
-These should NOT be added to your commit.
-* add, commit, and push the branch to github
-* Create a PR to merge to main
-* Be sure to include the TA(s) and myself reviewer(s)